Woman holding paper various expense bills and plans for personal finances at her home.

 Taking control: strategies to overcome financial instability

 When you live paycheck-to-paycheck, the size of that paycheck makes a huge difference.
-The less money you have coming in, the harder you might have to work to manage it.
+The less money you have coming in, the harder you might have to work to manage it (though a free budgeting app can help).

 When your financial situation feels unstable, advice like “make a budget” doesn’t cut it.
 You’re probably doing that already, right?
 So here are some things you can focus on instead.